jkkummerfeld/slate/README.md

 >> ./annotation_tool.py do_later -log do_even_later
 ```

-# What makes this tool good?

-- Trivial installation
-- Focuses all of the screen space on annotation (good for large fonts)
-- Fast
-- Works in constrained environments (e.g. only allowed ssh access to a machine)
-- (eventually) easily configurable

 # Notes on design choices

 # TODO:

-Experiments:
-- 'Think aloud' user study
-- Compare setup time with other tools for new users
+This week:
+- Labeling with free text
+- Adjustable keybinding
+- Disagreement visualisation

 Features:
 - Rather than highlighting text, use columns on the left (block of colour), for line mode at least.
 Not sure about tokens
 - Add a calibration mode, where people type keys so I can figure out what they mean (and they could customise things).
-- Enable different scales of annotation (e.g. multiword span, or an entire sentence).
-Have sclaes (character, token, line, sentence, paragraph), types (item, span), labels (categories, free text, directed link, undirected link, set)
+- Add the ability to jump to the start/end of a paragraph (and expand / contract similarly)
 - Allow multiple annotations of the same file at the same time
-- Space between token and label
-- For blank lines, print only one in a row
+- For blank lines, option to print only one in a row
 - Variable location of instructions
-- Adjustable keybinding
 - Allow default key assignment to include 0
-- Make special keys customisable
 - Allow multi-key labels
 - Allow auto-search over labels (i.e. user types characters and we search over labels to get the right one as they type)
 - Allow definition of keys to jump to next match on a regex or even a simple string
 - Add the option to read in the raw data when going back to a seen file
 - Option to load all at start
 - Option to only save on exit (not when changing files)
-- Have instructions be a set of pieces that are adaptively arranged
 - Constrain annotations, e.g. a flag to not allow links to point in one direction
 - Option to specify file names on the command line
-- Modes: editing annotations, comparing annotations (and resolving disagreements?)
+- Make link vs. category vs. text changeable during annotation
 - Write scripts to take standoff and create inline data (don't add inline as an output)
+- Support undo to reverse actions
 - Add logging of all edits to a file, so a crash can be recoverd from easily.
 - Allow different default when resolving disagreements (rather than the union, only have those with agreement, or a majority).
 Note, this is subtle, as it interacts with the way colouring works.
 - Ability to colour linked items as they are created (to see the history).
 Either always showing all using different colours, or showing what the cursor is linked to.